Slope Flattening

 • See AASHTO’s Roadside Design Guide (RDG) for more information on recoverable slopes and clear zone distances.

-• Can be done on new construction or reconstruction projects or at site-specific locations (e.g., outside of curves) to improve safety.
+• Can be done on new construction or reconstruction projects or at high-risk sites (e.g., outside of curves, near fixed objects) to improve safety.

-• On large earthwork projects with excess material, a false ditch in steep embankment areas provides a wider recovery area.
+• On large earthwork projects with excess material, a false ditch / false cuts in steep embankment areas to simulate the effect of a cut slope and provides a wider recovery area.

 APPLICATION

 • When feasible, design or correct side slopes with recoverable or traversable foreslope and back slope gradients the width of the clear zone.
-Slopes of 1V:4H or flatter are preferred for foreslopes.
+Slopes of 4H:1V or flatter are preferred for foreslopes.

-• Transverse slopes of 1V:6H or flatter are recommended, particularly for sections immediately adjacent to traffic.
+• Transverse slopes of 6H:1V or flatter are recommended, particularly for sections immediately adjacent to traffic.
 On high-speed roadways transverse slopes are often 1V:10H or flatter.

 • In clear zones, include traversable headwalls unless the headwall is protected by a barrier.
 See KYTC’s Drainage Manual (DR-606.5) for additional information on safety headwalls and their applications.